 Dogs friendly beach?

-A dog ban is in place for the centre 3rd of the beach (area marked on map at the beach).
-Dogs should not be allowed to foul the beach.
+A dog ban is in place for the centre 3rd of the beach (area marked on map at the beach) between 1st May and 30th September.
+The rest of the beach is dog friendly all year round

 - Pub nearby